Follow my blog with Bloglovin

 - Standard Playing Cards (We play a game called Mistake, which my kids love.)

-- UNO Card Game (We love what is commonly known as the Puerto Rican version, called Discharge.)
+- UNO Card Game (We play what is commonly known as the Puerto Rican version, called Discharge.)

 - Chess (We own AND play a Harry Potter chess set.
 If you’re not into HP, then check out this Glass Chess Set.
 My boy has it and it’s beautiful AND sturdy)